p-mikulski/IntelliXCards/.ai/prd.md

 ## 3. Functional Requirements
 ### 3.1.
 User Account Management
--   Users must be able to create an account, log in, and log out.
+-   Users must be able to create an account, log in, and log out, delete and account with associated project / flashcards.
 -   Authentication and user data will be managed via Supabase.
 -   User sessions should be persistent.